gabekanegae/gabekanegae.github.io/_posts/2019-12-27-advent-of-code-2019-in-review.md

 **Day 16:** Arguably another math puzzle?
 Maybe half math and half programming.
 My original code for Part 1 took around two minutes, so Part 2 would finish computing in a couple thousand years!
 Of course, I had other things to do in that meantime so I ended up getting the trick for Part 2 from the subreddit.
 Reverse partial sum it was!

 **Day 17:** Leaderboard get once again!
-For Part 2, I winged it and figured it was [faster to do it by hand](https://twitter.com/sophiebits/status/1206816590613733376) than figuring out a compressing algorithm on the fly.
+For Part 2, I winged it and figured it was [faster to do it by hand](https://twitter.com/sophiebits/status/1206816590613733376) than figuring out a compression algorithm on the fly.
 Apparently that was the better choice, as I got top 5!
 Of course, I later figured out the general solution for it.

 **Day 18:** Pathfinding again, turned up to eleven.
 After hours of thinking and a couple tips later, my initial solution got me the right answer with a couple minutes of computing.
 Some [really fun optimization rounds](https://github.com/KanegaeGabriel/advent-of-code-2019/commits/master/day18.py) later, I brought my solution down to a reasonable runtime.